 A. L. Simpkin & Co.
 Ltd are committed to providing the highest level of quality in the products we supply and the service we give to all our customers.

-To help achieve this objective the Company has implemented a Quality Management System which strives towards the requirements of BS EN ISO 9002: 2000.
+To help achieve this objective the Company has implemented a Quality Management System and holds SALSA accreditation for Food Production meeting all applicable hygiene and food safety requirements.

 This system helps to ensure that everything we sell and all work we do fully meets our customer’s requirements; as well as ensuring that everything we manufacture is in accordance with all relevant Health and Safety and Food legislation.